 Baja Sardinia – The Bay of Water Sports

-Baja Sardinia is a small resort town on Costa Smeralda.
-It has a mere handful of bars, shops, and restaurants sprinkled throughout the villas, resorts, and hotels.
+Baja Sardinia is a small resort town with a mere handful of bars, shops, and restaurants sprinkled throughout the villas, resorts, and hotels.

 If you’re in the mood for some epic water sport activities, this is the place to do it.
 Given the bay’s position, it’s a perfect spot for windsurfing and sailing.
 At most times, the water is as still as glass, and the wind is blowing full blast!